dpocknee/every/README.md

 As well as being a tool for me, the composer, I also thought that it could be used by performers of the work to make fine-tuning adjustments to the order of chords in the piece in order to aid playability, and personalize and shape the work according to the idiosyncracies of their playing and instrument.

-Additionally, by making this code available online, I hope that it might be useful in helping other composers and performers to build similar interfaces to help with their musical projects.
+Additionally, by making this code available online, I hope that it might be useful in helping other composers and performers to build similar interfaces for their musical projects.

 dp - August 2018